-FirstSteps has successfully contracted and is in network with the following health insurance companies to provide intensive ABA treatment services (as of January 2016):
+FirstSteps has successfully contracted and is in-network with the following health insurance companies to provide intensive ABA treatment services (as of December 2017):

 If you are interested in using your Health Insurance Benefits to fund your child’s FirstSteps ABA services, we can help to expedite the process.
 Please contact our Director of Client Services, Whitney Vance, at 424-212-7932 for details.
 Depending on the service authorization requested, you will need to provide the following documents to your Insurance Company:

 TO REQUEST AUTHORIZATION FOR AN ABA ASSESSMENT BY FIRSTSTEPS:

 After your child receives a diagnosis, you will need to schedule a formal ABA Assessment to include an analysis of your child’s pre-treatment problem behavior and skill repertories, goals for treatment, and service recommendations to achieve those goals.
 In order for us to request authorization for the Assessment, we will need to submit your child’s original diagnostic report which includes the DSM V multiaxial diagnostic codes and the standard forms for your particular policy.
 A response from your insurance (authorization or denial) is generally provided within 5-10 days of the authorization request.